ReallyBasicName/Old-Babylon-Icon/README.md

 # Old-Babylon-Icon
-Adds back Babylon's old icon
+Adds back Babylon's Lion icon, for those who like it more.